Alireza-safarzade/Data-prediction---AI/README.md

 # Data-prediction---AI
-This project works on data extracted from a personal strategy on several currency pairs in the Forex market.
+This project works on data extracted from a personal strategy.
-The data was extracted from MetaTrader 4 and automatically imported into Excel.
+The data was extracted from ----- and automatically imported into Excel.
 The strategy has a win rate of approximately 40% and a r:r is 1:4.
 The goal of this project is to implement various artificial intelligence algorithms to #predict and increase the win rate.